Invisible Hands: Gray-Box Bit Flip Attack for Steering LLMs Without Knowledge of Gradients, Data, and Weights: Evaluation

 \subsubsection{\textbf{Evaluation Metrics and Attack Settings}}

-To assess the impact of our attack on language modeling, we use \textit{perplexity (PPL)}, which measures a model’s ability to generate coherent and contextually appropriate text.
+To assess the impact of our attack on \textit{language modeling}, we use \textit{perplexity (PPL)}, which measures a model’s ability to generate coherent and contextually appropriate text.
 Lower PPL indicates stronger generative performance.
-For the \textbf{untargeted setting}, the objective of GDF-BFA is to increase the model’s PPL beyond 100, a threshold at which the model effectively fails to produce coherent text.
+For \textit{reasoning and commonsense benchmarks assessment}, we use \textit{accuracy}, defined as the proportion of correctly answered questions.